The 21 Best Fishing Lakes and Rivers in West Virginia

 Summersville is West Virginia’s largest lake and it looks like something from a different part of the country.
 Clear blue water, dramatic limestone cliffs, 60 miles of shoreline broken up by coves and submerged structure.
 The smallmouth bass fishing here is as good as it gets in a lake setting anywhere in the region, and the deep clear water makes it fishable year-round for anglers willing to adjust technique for the season.
 WVDNR’s Summersville map is worth downloading before a first trip.

 The downside is the same thing that makes it popular: everybody knows about Summersville.
 Summer weekends bring heavy recreational boat traffic that disrupts fishing and makes the lake feel more like a theme park than a fishery.
 Tailwaters below the dam hold trout and give you an option when the main lake gets too busy.
-Come in spring or fall if you can.
-The smallmouth fishing on this lake in October, when the water has cooled and the crowds have gone home, is one of those days you try to describe and can’t quite do justice to.

 2. Stonewall Jackson Lake (Lewis County)